PRigas96/nMANN/README.md

 ## Getting Started

 ### Input Data
-To construct a square an initial point is required, serving as root (minimum x and y values before rotation), with specific length.
+To construct a square, an initial point is required, serving as root (minimum x and y values before rotation), with specific length.
 Then, it is rotated by rotation angle (degrees).
 ```
 [[x_0:double, y_0:double, length:double, rotation_in_degrees:double] ... ]
 ```